DataJuggler/Excelerate/README.md

                 // get values, code to verify rowNumbers and columnNumber are omitted for brevity.
 Always test for Rows.Count and Columns.Count in a real project.

-                // Get the ColumnValue cast a Decimal Decimal columnValue = worksheet.Rows[1125].Columns[4].DecimalValue;
+                // Get the ColumnValue cast as a Decimal Decimal columnValue = worksheet.Rows[1125].Columns[4].DecimalValue;

-                // Get a string value at a given cell string temp = worksheet.Rows[x].Columns[y].StringValue;
+                // Cast the column value as a string string temp = worksheet.Rows[x].Columns[y].StringValue;

-                // Get a boolean value
+                // Cast the ColumnValue as a bool value
                 bool active = worksheet.Rows[x].Columns[y].BoolValue;

-                // Get a nullable date
-                DateTime? expirationDate = worksheet.Rows[x].Columns[y].DateValue;
+                // Cast the column value as a nullable date DateTime? expirationDate = worksheet.Rows[x].Columns[y].DateValue;
             }
         }